MalekKamel/Navigator/README.md

  FragmentNavigator(this).showDialogFragment(CustomerDialogFragment.newInstance())
 ```

-### Where's FrameLayout's id?
+### Where's FrameLayout's ID?
-FrameLayout's id can be Provided with 2 ways:
+FrameLayout's ID can be Provided with 2 ways:
 #### 1- Pass in FragmentNavigator Contstructor

 ```java